USC Kaufman students and faculty prepare for the USC Arts Showcase

 Additionally, the USC Kaufman faculty views the USC Arts Showcase as an opportunity to demonstrate the importance of dance in higher education to a new audience.

-“What’s unique to USC Kaufman is we are always teaching.
-With dance, you are always teaching the rest of world that doesn’t dance what it is capable of,” Knight said.
-“One of the things I focus on in my theory courses here is how dance functions in society… In this performance, we are teaching the USC community what dance is capable of, for those who haven’t come to USC Kaufman and seen what our dance majors are doing and creating.”
+“What’s unique to USC Kaufman is that we are always teaching history inside of our technique training and rehearsal processes.
+Once dance moves to the general public, we as artists are always teaching the rest of world (that perhaps does or doesn’t dance) what the art form is capable of,” Knight said.
+“One of the things that I focus on in my GE theory courses here at USC, which serve the entire student population at the university, not only the BFA dance majors, is how dance functions in society.
+In this performance, we are teaching the USC community that dance functions as a form of entertainment and celebration, which in return elicits participation from those who haven’t yet come to the USC Glorya Kaufman School of Dance and seen what our dance majors, who are also future professionals in the field, are capable of doing and creating.”

 Vice Dean Gates echoed Knight’s sentiments.